mkofinas/mkofinas.github.io/content/authors/admin/_index.md

 My research focuses on future spatio-temporal forecasting, with applications on forecasting for autonomous vehicles.
-My research interests include graph neural networks, temporal dynamics, geometric deep learning and equivariant representations.
+My research interests include graph neural networks, neural fields, and geometric deep learning.

 Prior to my PhD, I received a Diploma in Electrical and Computer Engineering from the Aristotle University of Thessaloniki.
 For my Diploma thesis,